 Remember to cite LawCareers.Net on your application form if you apply to Stephenson Harwood LLP.

 If we're impressed by your application form, we'll ask you to complete our critical reasoning test and invite you to a face-to-face interview.
-Do well and we'll ask you to take part in an assessment day.
-If we offer you a place on our placement scheme after the face-to-face interview, we'll automatically consider you for a training contract.
+Do well and we'll ask you to take part in a written case study and then an assessment day.
+If we offer you a place on our placement scheme, we'll automatically consider you for a training contract.
 This means that you'll take part in a formal assessment day during your placement.

 How to applywww.shlegal-futuretalent.com

 - Video interview

 Stephenson Harwood is a full-service international law firm, with over 180 partners and over 1,100 staff worldwide.
 We act for a wide range of listed and private companies, institutions and successful entrepreneurs.

 We have eight offices across Europe and Asia: Dubai, Hong Kong, London, Myanmar, Paris, Piraeus, Seoul and Singapore.
 Through our network of offices and strong local law firm relationships, we offer clients commercially-focused legal advice across the globe.

 Commercial litigation; corporate; employment, pensions and private wealth; finance; marine and international trade; and real estate and projects.